Vegetarian Quiche Recipe (Vegetable Quiche)

 We always did this in culinary school, because this just makes it WAY easier and safer to transfer to and from the oven, rather than trying to grab a thin, circular dish with oven mitts on (or, in culinary school, the flimsy kitchen towels we’d always use).

-Just about any vegetable you love is perfect for vegetable quiche recipe.
-However, keep in mind that most vegetables need to be pre-cooked a little bit before putting them in a quiche.
+Just about any vegetable you love is perfect for this vegetable quiche recipe.
+However, keep in mind that most vegetables need to be pre-cooked a little bit before putting them in a meatless quiche.